micro-manager/micro-manager.github.io/_pages/XIMEA.md

 (if you have previous installations of drivers for the XM-10 or XC-10 you might need to manually update the driver to the version in the installed API Package)
-{% include Note text="As of Micro-Manager nightly build 20140908 (pre-1.4.19), XIMEA API (beta) 4.01.76 is required.<br />As of Micro-Manager 1.4.21, XIMEA API 4.04.00 is required.<br />As of nightly build 20151015 (pre-1.4.23), XIMEA API (beta) 4.05.58 is required." %}
+{% include notice icon="info" content="As of Micro-Manager nightly build 20140908 (pre-1.4.19), XIMEA API (beta) 4.01.76 is required.<br />As of Micro-Manager 1.4.21, XIMEA API 4.04.00 is required.<br />As of nightly build 20151015 (pre-1.4.23), XIMEA API (beta) 4.05.58 is required." %}

 -   Copy XIMEA\\API\\x64\\m3apiX64.dll (just take xiapi64.dll and rename
     it to m3apiX64.dll)from the installed XIMEA API Software Package to the μManager root folder.

-{% include Note text="As of nightly builds starting 20180404, no longer rename xiapi64.dll.
+{% include notice icon="info" content="As of nightly builds starting 20180404, no longer rename xiapi64.dll.
 Just copy that file to the Micro-Manager directory." %}
-&lt;INCLUDE Note text="As of nightly builds starting 20180404, the
+&lt;include notice icon="info" content="As of nightly builds starting 20180404, the
 naming scheme of the camera has been changed.
 If your configuration file stops working, you may need to open it in a text editor, find a line that looks like: "Device,FastCam,XIMEACamera, 9652450", and replace the space in front of the camera number with a "0", resulting in:
-"Device,FastCam,XIMEACamera,09652450".😎"&gt; &lt;INCLUDE Note text="As
+"Device,FastCam,XIMEACamera,09652450".😎"&gt; &lt;include notice icon="info" content="As
 of nightly builds starting 20180404, changes were made to property names.
 Your configuration file may stop working, but can probably be easily fixed.
 For instance, I had to change "Mono 12" to "Mono16" to get